 “Metropolitan region” has the meaning given to that term in the Planning and Development Act 2005 section 4;

-“Minister” means the responsible Minister in charge of the Department.

 “Minister for Lands” means the Minister to whom the administration of the Land Administration Act 1997 is committed.

 “Ministerial order” means an order made by the Minister for Lands under the Land Administration Act 1997.